raratyax/raratyax/README.md

 - 👋 Hi, I’m @raratyax
-- 👀 I’m interested in book and music...
+- 👀 I’m interested in book and music
-- 🌱 I’m currently learning programming language...
+- 🌱 I’m currently learning programming language
-- 💞️ I’m looking to collaborate on instagram...
+- 💞️ This girl was born to express, not to impress :)
-- 📫 How to reach me ...
+- 📫 I am not smart, I am just wearing glasses ^^

 <!---
 raratyax/raratyax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.